3.10. Validation Results

 This section discusses damage and loss results from three comparative and validation studies with different emphases:

-1. The Influence of Year Built (Zillow vs. NSI and Parametric Study) first explores the implications of utilizing year built based on two data resources (NSI and Zillow).
-As discussed in Asset Description, the Zillow-based model tends to predict higher year predictions (more recent constructions) than the NSI-based model, especially for the southern edge on the city.
+1. The Influence of Year Built (Zillow vs. NSI and Parametric Study) first explores the implications of utilizing year built information based on two data resources (NSI and Zillow).
+As discussed in Asset Description, the Zillow-based model tends to predict higher year predictions (more recent constructions) than the NSI-based model, especially for the southern edge of the city.
 This is reflected by the fact that Zillow-based damage and loss in that region is lower than the NSI-based results.
 Following the parametric study in Verification of Rulesets, the observed trend in damage and loss with respect to year built is discussed.

 3. The Validation: FEMA Historical Geospatial Damage Assessment focuses on validating the testbed damage estimates against the FEMA Historical Damage Assessment Database (535 records associated with this testbed).
-The testbed results are found to slightly overestimate the damage for the undamaged state (DS-0) which suggests that future investigations are still needed given uncertainties around the methodology used to generate the FEMA data.
+The testbed results are found to slightly overestimate the damage for the undamaged state (DS-0), which suggests that future investigations are still needed given uncertainties around the methodology used to generate the FEMA data.

 3.10.1.
 Influence of Year Built (Zillow vs. NSI and Parametric Study)

 The year built is a critical attribute as it triggers attribute assignments by various rulesets.
-As discussed in Asset Description, different sources of data were used to predict the YearBuilt engaging both the National Structural Inventory (NSI) (with SURF correcting some misalignments and gaps) and Zillow, which also provides the year built information for many of the residual buildings in the studied region.
-The implications of using different sources of year built information to project damage is explored in Fig. 3.10.1.1, noting the contrast map that depicts the difference between the damage state projected by SURF-NSI and that projected by Zillow.
+As discussed in Asset Description, different sources of data were used to predict the YearBuilt, engaging both the National Structural Inventory (NSI) (with SURF correcting some misalignments and gaps) and Zillow, which also provides the year built information for many of the residual buildings in the studied region.
+The implications of using different sources of year built information to project damage are explored in Fig. 3.10.1.1, noting the contrast map that depicts the difference between the damage state projected by SURF-NSI and that projected by Zillow.
 Note that the difference is not prominent in downtown Lake Charles, although divergence is noted southwest of the city where the Zillow set predicts relatively lower damage states.
-Compared in Fig. 3.10.1.2 are the the CDF distributions of expected damage states (NSI vs. Zillow) as well as the probability of exceeding DS-2 and DS-3.
+Compared in Fig. 3.10.1.2 are the CDF distributions of expected damage states (NSI vs. Zillow) as well as the probability of exceeding DS-2 and DS-3.
 Fig. 3.10.1.3 plots the cumulative distributions of expected damage states for four different year built bins: Pre 1960, 1960-1979, 1980-1999, and Post 2000.
-In general, we see improved building performance (low damage states) as code revisions by years as recalling the parametric study in Verification of Rulesets, the dominate building type is WSF1 (Fig. 3.1.4.3) whose wind-induced loss is particularly sensitive to nail spacing requirements varied by years.
+In general, we see improved building performance (low damage states) as code revisions by years as recalling the parametric study in Verification of Rulesets, the dominant building type is WSF1 (Fig. 3.1.4.3) whose wind-induced loss is particularly sensitive to nail spacing requirements varied by years.

 ../../../_images/DS_Zillow_Comp.png

-Fig. 3.10.1.1 Comparison of expected damage states (NSI vs. Zillow).
+Fig. 3.10.1.1 Comparison of Expected Damage States (NSI vs. Zillow)

 ../../../_images/PDS_cdf.png